-- A manufacturer fails to have adequate warnings or instructions included with their machinery.
+- A farm equipment manufacturer fails to put adequate warning labels or instructions on their machinery or products.

-- A farm manager allows known defective or malfunctioning machinery to remain in operation.
+- Knowingly allowing defective or malfunctioning equipment to remain in service.

-Call Our Fayetteville, AR Lawyer for Injuries that Occurred on a Farm for a Free Consultation
+Call Our Arkansas Attorney for Injuries that Occurred on a Farm for a Free Consultation